dginoza/ec551NSA/README.md

 Note: The IP core for the frame buffer may not generate without ISE 14.7 (such as on the computers in PHO115)

 ### Project Files Layout
-Top
 - Main Work Branch -> ec551_fpga_licenseplate_reader - project folder of current progress including filtering, segmentation, and "ocr"
 - Clean No Segment Code - project folder of just the filter with no other operations
 - Edge Detection - a video of our edge detection filter at work
 - SegmentationOCRprogress - a video of our segmentation and "ocr" (before we implemented all 6 segments)
 - TeamNSA_Fa16_EC551_Project.pptx - our presentation